 Avoiding conflicts with other survey activity

 When choosing a target distribution date, it is also important to consider the other things that are may be happening at the time.
-For example, May is a busy time due to the administration of the Senior Survey and Your First College Year Survey, while November and March are particularly busy for student-administered surveys.
+For example, May is a busy time due to the administration of the Senior Survey and graduation activities, while November and March are particularly busy for student-administered surveys.
 Other considerations are times that are difficult to attract responses, such as vacations and midterm and final exam periods.
-Please consult the Bates Survey Calendar to determine whether there are any potential conflicts.
-If you would like to add your survey to the Bates Survey Calendar, please contact Tom McGuinness (email@example.com).

 4. Identify your target population

 Important note: The best way to reach your population is frequently through the moderated listservs on the Bates campus.
 For either a census or a sample, you may want the contact information of your target population.
-This information will only be provided by IRAP or the Registrar’s Office in special circumstances and this determination will be made on a case by case basis.
-If you do need the contact information of your target population, it is recommended that you contact Tom McGuinness (firstname.lastname@example.org) as early as you can in your survey development process.
+This information will only be provided by IRAP or the appropriate administrative office and this determination will be made on a case by case basis.
+If you do need the contact information of your target population, please complete the Data Request form on our IRAP website.
+This review process can take several weeks, so please plan accordingly.

 There is voluminous literature on the art and science of designing a survey, so summarizing this body of work in this space would not do it justice.
 The following are tips and resources you may want to consider using as you design your survey.